 School Counselor Contract:

-Applicants must submit a signed (contract between:
+Applicants must submit a signed contract between:

 the school site or a third-party contractor and

 the school counselor

 The contract must include part/full-time status and the details of the salary and benefits.
 Allowable benefits include customary benefits of medical, dental, retirement and social security and do not include additional benefits such as additional stipends and overtime.